gjoyce42/Technical_Writing/Author_Tutorial.md

 * Growth mindset!

 ## Overview
 PierceHacker hosts lessons and other resources in order to help the Pierce College community develop new technical skills and better understand the ways in which technology shapes the work we do both in and out of the classroom.
 The obvious goal of these lessons is to provide a resource to students & professor.
-However, This lesson will provide some overview, tips, and resources for authors but also assumes a willingness to explore and experiment.
-[Open pedagogy](http://openpedagogy.org/open-pedagogy/) is at the heart of PierceHacker - we hope authors will learn and grow as .
+However, [open pedagogy](http://openpedagogy.org/open-pedagogy/) is at the heart of PierceHacker - we hope authors will learn .
+This lesson will provide some overview, tips, and resources for authors but also assumes a willingness to explore and experiment.

 ## Lesson Steps/Components